Blog

 How Much Does Eliquis Cost?

 The cost of Eliquis varies depending on the pharmacy, insurance coverage, and treatment plan.
-According to GoodRx, the lowest price for Eliquis in Decatur, IL is $546.53 at Meijer Pharmacy, which gets you a supply of 60 tablets.
+According to GoodRx, the lowest price for Eliquis in Decatur, IL is currently $630.10 at Walgreens, which gets you a supply of 60 tablets.

 That said, if you’re on Medicare, you won’t qualify for the money-saving options marketed on the Eliquis website, such as a co-pay card that allows you to pay as little as $10 per month for up to 2 years.

-Even though the FDA has approved the first generic versions of Eliquis (apixaban), it looks like these may not be available to the general public until 2026.
+So even though the FDA has already approved several generic versions of Eliquis (apixaban), they can’t be sold to the general public until the patent expires — unless future court rulings change that.

 Does Medicare Cover Eliquis?